akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

  * **leave** - tell a node to leave the cluster gracefully, normally triggered by ActorSystem or JVM shutdown through @ref[coordinated shutdown](../coordinated-shutdown.md)

- * **down** - mark a node as down - normally only used to remove crashed nodes from the cluster
+ * **down** - mark a node as down - action required to remove crashed nodes from the cluster, can be triggered manually, through [Cluster HTTP Management](https://doc.akka.io/docs/akka-management/current/cluster-http-management.html#put-cluster-members-address-responses), or it is triggered automatically by a @ref[downing provider](cluster.md#downing) like [Split Brain Resolver](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html)

 #### Leader Actions

-The `leader` has the following duties of shifting members in and out of the cluster:
+The `leader` has the duty of confirming user actions to shift members in and out of the cluster:

  * joining ⭢ up
  * weakly up ⭢ up *(no convergence is required for this leader action to be performed)*
- * leaving ⭢ exciting
+ * leaving ⭢ exiting
  * exiting ⭢ removed
  * down ⭢ removed

 #### Failure Detection and Unreachability

 Being unreachable is not a separate member state but rather a flag in addition to the state.
-A node can become unreachable while in any of the states, meaning that the cluster is unable to talk to it.
-After becoming unreachable the failure detector may detect it as reachable again and thereby remove the flag.
+A failure detector on each node that monitors another node can mark the monitored node as unreachable independent of its state.
+Afterwards the failure detector continues monitoring the node until it detects it as reachable again and removes the flag.
+A node is considered reachable again only after all monitoring nodes see it as reachable again.